Bond Yields

 (1+YTM)n

-Note that if the bond pays a semiannual coupon, as most US bonds do, then the following formula applies:
+Note that if the bond pays a semiannual coupon, as most US bonds do, then this formula applies:

 (1+YTM/2)1